rose-coste/whitepapers/state_of_union_containers_pt1.md

 So why does everyone love containers and Docker?
-James Bottomley, Parallels' CTO of server virtualization and leading Linux kernel developer, explained to me that VM hypervisors, such as Hyper-­‐V, KVM, and Xen, all are "based on emulating virtual hardware.
+James Bottomley, Parallels' CTO of server virtualization and leading Linux kernel developer, explained to me that VM hypervisors, such as Hyper-V, KVM, and Xen, all are "based on emulating virtual hardware.
 That means they’re fat in terms of system requirements."